How To Start Vlogging: The Ultimate Cheatsheet for Massive Growth

 In addition, a microphone can help to reduce background noise, making it easier for viewers to focus on what you're saying.

-A microphone can also add a sense of professionalism to your video content, helping you stand out from the countless other vloggers using their built-in camera microphones.
+A microphone can also add a sense of professionalism to your video content, helping you stand out from the countless other vloggers using their built-in camera microphones (and using one of the best laptops for YouTubers will also help).
 It will make a world of difference in your overall video quality.

 If you're serious about vlogging, you know that quality lighting is essential.
 After all, nobody wants to watch a dark and grainy video.
 But getting the perfect lighting for your vlog doesn't have to be complicated.
 Here are a few simple tips to help you get the best results: